Fifty Three Matrix Factorizations: A systematic approach: Introduction

 \subsection{Unified approaches to matrix factorizations}

 Given the importance of matrix factorizations for applications, it would be of no surprise that various attempts towards unification have been considered.
 We begin with a brief survey on the applied side.
 Mackey, Mackey and Tisseur \cite{mackey2003structured,mackey2005structured} provide an overview of structural tools for factorizations in the context of automorphism groups of scalar products.
-We were inspired by their work, especially their open questions suggested in Section 5.3 and 8.3 of \cite{mackey2005structured} whose answer lies in the the KAK decompositions in this paper and their isomorphic forms as described in Remark \ref{rem:isomorphismpreserveF}, e.g., the perplectic SVD in Remark \ref{rem:realperplecticsvd}
+We were inspired by their work, especially their open questions suggested in Section 5.2 and 8.3 of \cite{mackey2005structured}, whose answer mostly lies in the global Cartan decompositions and KAK decompositions discussed in this paper and their isomorphic forms as described in Remark \ref{rem:isomorphismpreserveF}, e.g., the perplectic SVD in Remark \ref{rem:realperplecticsvd}.

-Notably, Kleinsteuber provides a unified algorithmic approach on the decomposition that Cartan for sure has in his work: $\mathfrak{p} = \bigcup_{k\in K}\text{Ad}(k)\mathfrak{a}$ (see Figure \ref{fig:cartankak} in Section \ref{sec:lesson}), in a framework of a generalization of the Givens algorithm.
+Notably, Kleinsteuber provides a unified algorithmic approach on the decomposition that Cartan for sure has in his work: $\mathfrak{p} = \bigcup_{k\in K}\text{Ad}(k)\mathfrak{a}=\bigcup_{k\in K}k\mathfrak{a}k^{-1}$ (see Figure \ref{fig:cartankak} in Section \ref{sec:lesson}), in a framework of a generalization of the Givens algorithm.
 The structure preserving Jacobi algorithms proposed in Kleinsteuber's thesis (2005) \cite{kleinsteuber2005jacobi} treats the SVD, Hermitian eigendecomposition and more in a unified scheme.
 A broad chart of structured eigenproblems with references is also nicely listed in \cite{bunse1992chart}.
 Bhatia (1994) \cite{bhatia1994matrix} considers a few cases where the tangent spaces are decompositions of matrix spaces.